LP!

 LP! is the fourth studio album by American rapper JPEGMafia.
-Released on his 32nd birthday, October 22, 2021, this is JPEGMafia's final studio album released with Republic Records and EQT Recordings.
-LP! has two versions, an "online" version which was the version released on streaming services and an "offline" version which was released on YouTube, SoundCloud, and Bandcamp, featuring a slightly different tracklist due to sample-related issues.
-The album includes guest appearances from DatPiffMafia, Tkay Maidza, and Denzel Curry (online version only).
+Released on October 22, 2021, his 32nd birthday, LP! is JPEGMafia's final studio album released with Republic Records and EQT Recordings.
+LP! has two versions: an "online" version which was the version released on streaming services, and an "offline" version which was released on YouTube, SoundCloud, and Bandcamp, featuring a slightly different tracklist due to sample-related issues.
+The album includes guest appearances from DatPiffMafia, Kimbra, Tkay Maidza, and Denzel Curry (online version only).

-Upon release, LP! received acclaim among music critics and publications, with some critics naming the offline version of the album as JPEGMafia's best album.
+Upon release, LP! received acclaim among music critics and publications, with some critics naming the "offline" version of the album as JPEGMafia's best album.